nationalparkservice/CCRP_Climate_Futures_v1.0/README.md

 **Step 6: Run the script!**

     - Make sure your new files and folders do not appear beneath the 'Git' tab
-    - Enter park data into the user-input chunk in the .Rmd script
+    - Enter park data and all parameters into the user-input chunk in the .Rmd script
     - Run the script!
 Select Run --> Run All or press Ctrl+Alt+R
     - The script will create all the necessary files and folders from here on out.
-You can find derived data in the ./data/derived-data folder, and figures in the ./figures folder
+You can find data output in the ./data/park-specific/output folder, and figures in the ./figures folder

-**Step 7 : Leave RStudio and create a backup copy of repo (optional)**

-    - Navigate to the local copy of your repo
-    - Compress entire repo into a zip file with the name of the park and the date
-    - Store the copy wherever appropriate (e.g., on your local machine, shared drive or cloud)

 ## End instructions for running CCRP_Climate_Futures.Rmd